lifei16/supplementary_code/IPALM/readme.txt

 L_1_Lasso_a.h
 =========

 This class inherits the class ALM_APPROX.
-It solves Least absolute deviation problem by the method IPALM_APPROX.
+It solves Least absolute deviation problem by the method IPALM-APPROX.